ravelaso/Virtualization-In-Linux/Writerside/topics/VM-Configuration.md

 lrwxrwxrwx 1 root root  9 Jul 24 19:57 usb-Razer_Razer_Viper_Ultimate_000000000000-mouse -> ../mouse0
 ```

-I'm going to use my MonsGeek keyboard and my Razer Viper mouse.
-For that we need to look at the event name of each one.
-In my case they are:
+For this guide, we'll use the MonsGeek keyboard and Razer Viper mouse.
+To do this, we need to identify each device's event name.
+In our case, they are:

 ```Bash
 usb-Razer_Razer_Viper_Ultimate_000000000000-event-mouse
 usb-monsgeek_MonsGeek_Keyboard-event-kbd
 ```

-**IMPORTANT**
+>**IMPORTANT:**
+>

-Some devices will have other event like my keyboard has: **usb-monsgeek_MonsGeek_Keyboard-if02-event-kbd**
+>Some devices might have additional events.
+For instance, my keyboard has an additional event:
+>
+>**usb-monsgeek_MonsGeek_Keyboard-if02-event-kbd**
+>

-Sometimes when adding these devices, and we want to get back the mouse and keyboard to the host, it will only pass the keyboard and not the mouse.

-For that, we need to experiment, usually it is the if02 event of the keyboard.
-In my case, I need it, so I will use it from now on.
+>When adding these devices, you may find that only the keyboard is passed back to the host, not the mouse.
+If this happens, try using the if02 event of the keyboard.
+In our case, we need it, so we'll use it from now on.

-#### Configure the VM XML file.
+### Modifying the VM XML File

-Now that we have our devices, we will edit the VM using xml.
-(We can use a command or the virt-manager editor)
+With our devices identified, we can now modify the XML configuration of the VM.
+You can do this either with a command or using the Virt-Manager editor.

 ```Bash
 sudo EDITOR=nano virsh edit nameofyourvm
 ```

-We will add this configuration:
+We're going to add the following configuration:

 ```XML
 ...